csiro-fair/marimba/README.md

 * Integration with the [iFDO](https://marine-imaging.com/fair/ifdos/iFDO-overview/) (image FAIR Digital Object) standards
 * Image conversion, compression and resizing using Python [Pillow](https://pypi.org/project/Pillow/)
 * Video transcoding, chunking and frame extraction using [Ffmpeg](https://ffmpeg.org/)
-* Automated logfile capturing to archive the image processing provenance
+* Automated logfile capturing to archive image processing provenance

 MarImBA can be used directly after data acquisition has occurred and can efficiently produce well-described image datasets that are aligned with the FAIR data standards.